SteCol/Project_Prime/README.md

 # Project_Prime
-A game inspired by the Matroid Prime series
+A game inspired by the Metroid Prime series